anir-tubi/tubi-roku/README.md

 8\.
 Set the developer id on your Roku device.
 (You will need to get a pkg, password, and developer id from the shared secret "Roku Rekey Info" in LastPass).

-* Navigate to the Roku device's IP in your broswer; select Utilities.
+* Navigate to the Roku device's IP in your browser; select Utilities.
 Take note of the IP address for step #6 when you will set the "ROKU_DEV_TARGET".
 * Upload the pkg file and enter the password and select `Rekey`.
 (This password will be used in step #6 to set "PKG_PASSWORD").
 * Check that you have the proper developer ID by navigating in your web browser to the Roku device's IP and then select Packager.